 If you’ve been exposed to ecommerce before, you’ve probably heard the phrase “cart abandonment” tossed around a lot.
 This is another important KPI to track for ecommerce stores.
 This KPI refers to the percentage of shoppers who add items to their cart or basket on your site, but never actually go through with a purchase.

-Unlike bounce or conversion rates, cart abandon rates depend on factors far later in the shopping process, and may have almost nothing to do with your website quality or SEO.
-Instead, a cart is usually abandoned because of these factors:
+Unlike bounce or conversion rates, cart abandon rates depend on factors far later in the shopping process and may have almost nothing to do with your website quality or SEO.
+Instead, shoppers tend to abandon their carts due to one of the following reasons: